-Now in its third year, the scheme assists the owners and occupiers of thatched dwellings and businesses with their maintenance and repair.
+Now in its fourth year, the scheme assists the owners and occupiers of thatched dwellings and businesses with their maintenance and repair.

-“Since its introduction in 2019, the Thatch Repair Grant Scheme has supported 38 thatch repair projects in the county” said Joseph Gallagher, County Donegal Heritage Officer.
+“The success of Donegal County Council’s Thatch Repair Grant Scheme over the past three years has been considerable with 65 thatch repair projects supported” said Joseph Gallagher, County Donegal Heritage Officer.

 “At present, there are over 20 thatched buildings on the Record of Protected Structures for County Donegal and many more are eligible for inclusion.
 The Thatch Repair Grant Scheme addresses several Donegal County Council plans and strategies including the County Donegal Heritage Plan to “Encourage the conservation of thatch and thatching skills and materials in County Donegal as a distinctive aspect of the county’s heritage” as well as several policies in the Donegal County Development Plan to protect and conserve our traditional buildings.

 “Types of small-scale thatch repairs that might be eligible to Donegal County Council’s Thatch Repair Grant Scheme include repairs to the eaves, the ridge, flashings around the chimney, holes, furrows, fixings, ropes, wire netting, the gable and the roof timbers or carpentry.”

 “The launch of the vernacular built heritage strategy entitled ‘A Living Tradition’ in December 2021 by the Department of Housing, Local Government & Heritage is an important development and provides national government recognition of the urgent need to understand, care for and conserve our vernacular buildings.
 The conservation of historic thatch is an all of Ireland issue.
 The issues facing historic thatch are similar on both sides of the border so there is much to be learned and achieved by sharing our experiences and expertise.”